+The history of the name Castlyn dates back to the ancient Anglo-Saxon culture of Britain.
+It is derived from a member of the family who worked as a person who worked in a castle.
 The original bearer of the surname Castlyn may have held the post of governor or constable of the castle.
 However, the surname might also be derived from residence near a castle, or from services or rent owed to a castle.
 The surname Castlyn is derived from the Old Norman French word castel, which means castle.

 Early Origins of the Castlyn family